isomerpages/imh-brave/_faqs/General/Do I have to pay?.md

 ---
 Q: Do I have to pay?

-A:  All procedures conducted in the study are done at no charge to you.
+* All procedures conducted in the study are done at no charge to you.